edeno/Better-Science-Code/src/presentation.md

 ------------------

-4. Avoid introducing new errors
+REASON 4.
+Avoid introducing new errors

 ------------------

-5. Can serve as a resume for future employers
+REASON 5.
+Can serve as a resume for future employers

 ------------------